mattmc3/antidote/man/antidote.md

 |   ANTIDOTE_HOME=/path/to/my/repos

-The bundle directory in ANTIDOTE_HOME can be changed to use friendly names with the following zstyle:
+The bundle directory in ANTIDOTE_HOME can be changed to use friendly names with the following **zstyle**:

 |   zstyle \':antidote:bundle\' use-friendly-names on